andygrove/how-query-engines-work/README.md

 Ballista is a proof-of-concept distributed compute platform based on Kubernetes and the Rust implementation of [Apache Arrow](https://arrow.apache.org/).

 This is not my first attempt at building something like this.
-I originally wanted [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion) to be a distributed compute platform but this was overly ambitious at the time, and it ended up becoming an in-memory query execution engine for the Rust implementation of Apache Arrow.
+I originally wanted [DataFusion](https://github.com/apache/arrow/tree/master/rust/datafusion) to be a distributed compute platform but this was overly ambitious at the time, and it ended up becoming an in-memory single-threaded query execution engine for the Rust implementation of Apache Arrow.
 However, DataFusion now provides a good foundation to have another attempt at building a [modern distributed compute platform](https://andygrove.io/how_to_build_a_modern_distributed_compute_platform/) in Rust.

 My goal is to use this repo to move fast and try out ideas that eventually can be contributed back to Apache Arrow and to help drive requirements for Apache Arrow and DataFusion.